 MEET NEW MOM, CAMILA

 I want you to meet Camila, another inspiring woman.
-I met her last year in Central Park while we both were walking our dogs with our babies.
+I met her in Central Park while we both were walking our dogs with our new babies.
 When she told me she wanted to lose weight and start running, I couldn’t help but tell her it wasn’t a good idea.

-She joined Slim & Strong in September and the rest is history.
+She joined Slim & Strong a month later and the rest is history.

 I always have so many new moms ask me if Slim & Strong is the right program for them and I can only say: YES!!!